All The Biggest Scandals of the Trump Administration, the New Gold Standard for Corruption

 1. The GOP tax plan

 For a while, Wall Street bankers like Jamie Dimon and Gary Cohn held their noses and pretended things in the White House were normal.
 It was all about the GOP tax plan, which is becoming known as the biggest looting in Washington D.C. history.
-Once they got their money, this Wall St. gang couldn’t run away fast enough.
+Once they got their money, the Wall St. gang couldn’t run away fast enough.

 Whether you count the billions corporations and the world’s richest men got — or just the tens of millions going to Trump, Senator Bob Corker, and others — this corrupt act will haunt America for generations.
 (The layoffs have already begun.)